jared-desoto/JSON-Note-Taking-API/README.md

 RESTful JSON note-taking api to post and get notes

 Instructions to easily run server:
--Navigate to the NotesAPI folder
+- Navigate to the NotesAPI folder
--Navigate to the bin folder
+- Navigate to the bin folder
--Run the NotesAPI.exe file
+- Run the NotesAPI.exe file
--Now the API server is running on localhost:8080
+- Now the API server is running on localhost:8080
 (You can now send Post and Get commands to the server to create and retrieve notes using Curl, postman, or your favorite JSON interface)

 Instructions to debug server: